-This sweet potato breakfast hash with vegan sausage, peppers, and leeks is part of my Breakfast All Day series, which highlights breakfast recipes that you can enjoy any time of day.
+This sweet potato breakfast hash with vegan sausage, peppers, and leeks is perfect for brunch at home.

 It’s been two whole weeks since we began “social distancing.”
 I don’t love this term because I’ve personally never felt more connected with my friends – amen for Facetime! – and it’s the physical distancing that truly sucks.
 Especially now that the weather’s warming up and the trees are starting to blossom and there’s nothing I wanna do more than frolic around with my favorite people.

 I also miss brunch!
 I love brunch food (fried potatoes + eggs, what more could you want?) and love how easily this meal can drag out into several hours if you’re not careful with your mimosa consumption.

 It’s safe to say that for the foreseeable future, we’ll be having brunch at home.
 And hey, that has its benefits, too – namely, that it’s appropriate to stay in your pajamas (they really frown upon that in restaurants).

 This sweet potato breakfast hash with sausage, peppers, and leeks is a super simple, cozy brunch dish.
 You basically just toss a bunch of veg in a skillet and top the resulting mixture with crispy-edged, runny fried eggs.
 Bonus points for a sprinkle of fresh herbs or a side of skillet toast.

 The vegetables in this hash are cooked in two steps: first, you cook the sweet potatoes over low heat with a lid on; the steam trapped inside the skillet softens the potatoes.
 Then you remove the lid, raise the heat, and add the remaining vegetables.
 In this second step, the goal is to get all the vegetables nicely softened and caramelized.